 If you still have concerns, the following resources can provide you with additional information:

-- The World Health Organization (WHO) has been issuing daily updates on its website.
+- The World Health Organization (WHO) has been issuing weekly updates on its website.

-- The Italian National Institute of Health (Istituto Superiore di Sanità, ISS) and the Italian Ministry of Health (Minstero della Salute).
+- The Italian National Institute of Health (Istituto Superiore di Sanità, ISS), in addition to the aforementioned Italian Ministry of Health (Minstero della Salute).

 - For US Citizens, the Centers for Disease Control and Prevention (CDC) and the US Department of State are excellent resources.

 - For current travel, existing bookings, and/or planning for the coming summer in the Dolomites:

 Again, this is a fluid situation, which we are monitoring carefully.
 The health and safety of all our guests, guides, staff, friends, and family is our top priority.
 We will continue to update this page, and contact guests directly if new information becomes available or if your departure is impacted.
 If you have any questions, please do not hesitate to contact us.